 Admission to the Silicon Valley Project Center is based on judicial and academic standing and performance, essay response, evidence of maturity and independence, availability of projects in a specific area, qualifications relevant to the project offered, and an interview.

-Projects may be available in Computer Science and Interactive Media and Game Development.
+Projects are only in Computer Science.
 Past examples include the following:

 Fastly - Designed and developed an end-to-end A/B testing platform compatible with Fastly's C@E serverless edge.